Tag: back in the day

 Long in the tooth

 English Idiom: Long in the tooth We’re all getting a little long in the tooth.
-This idiom means that someone is old or at least older than you are.
-As far as I can ascertain, the expression comes from the fact that as some animals, such as horses, age their gums recede, and this makes…
+This idiom means someone is older or at least older than you.
+As far as I can ascertain, the expression comes from the fact that as some animals, such as horses, age, their gums recede, making their teeth look longer.…

 • Back in the day